 Richard Stuart Taylor James (Dip.
 Bus.
-(Finance)) is a director and consultant to NZ Funds.
+(Finance)) is a non-executive director of NZ Funds.
 Richard has more than 25 years experience in the financial services industry in New Zealand.
 He originally joined NZ Funds as an employee in 1993 and became a director of NZ Funds in August 2006.
 He was Chief Executive of NZ Funds from 2009 to 2018.
-Richard is not an independent director as he has a material indirect ownership interest in NZ Funds as the beneficiary of a trust.
+Richard is not an employee of NZ Funds and is not an independent director as he has a material indirect ownership interest in NZ Funds as the beneficiary of a trust.

-Michael John Lang (BA (Econ), LLB (Hons), CFA) is a director and Chief Executive of NZ Funds.
-Michael has more than 25 years experience in the financial services industry in New Zealand and in hedge funds overseas.
-He joined NZ Funds in 1993.
-He left to work overseas in 2003 and returned in 2008.
-Michael became a director of NZ Funds in 2010 and was appointed Chief Executive on 1 October 2018.
-Michael is not an independent director as he is an employee of NZ Funds and has a material indirect ownership interest in NZ Funds as the beneficiary of a trust.
 Russell William Tills (BCom, ACA) is a non-executive director of NZ Funds.
-Russell has more than 35 years' experience in the financial services industry in New Zealand and overseas.
+Russell has more than 40 years' experience in the financial services industry in New Zealand and overseas.
 He joined NZ Funds in 1989 and, along with Gerald Siddall, was responsible for building and leading NZ Funds until 2009.
 He was a director of NZ Funds until March 2010.
 He was reappointed as a director of NZ Funds on 21 March 2016.
 Russell is not an employee of NZ Funds and he is not an independent director as he has a material indirect ownership interest in NZ Funds as the beneficiary of a trust.

 Our directors may change from time to time.
-You can find the names of our directors at companies-register.companiesoffice.govt.nz.
+You can find the names of our directors at companies-register. companiesoffice.govt.nz.